fcat97/dotEnv/Readme.md

 ```
 build/generated/dotenv/src/main/java/dotenv/{module-name}/DotEnv.java
 ```
-or, if you specified a custom package:
+or, if you specified a custom namespace:
 ```
-build/generated/dotenv/src/main/java/{custom/package}/DotEnv.java
+build/generated/dotenv/src/main/java/{custom/namespace}/DotEnv.java
 ```

 ### 5. Use in your code